 - Adelaide-based REDARC Defence Systems to explore an Australian solution to LED lighting; and

-- Western Australia-based propeller manufacturer VEEV to examine security requirements for local propeller manufacture in Australia.
+- Western Australia-based propeller manufacturer VEEM to examine security requirements for local propeller manufacture in Australia.

 This forms part of ASC Shipbuilding’s commitment to achieve 58 per cent Australian industry content over the life of the Hunter Class frigate contract.